Marlia Hardi

-Marlia Hardi (also Marlia Hardy; 10 March 1926 – 18 June 1984) was an Indonesian actress who was active from 1950s to 1980s.
+Marlia Hardi (10 March 1926 – 18 June 1984) was an Indonesian actress who was active from 1950s to 1980s.
 Born in the Magelang, she took to the stage in the 1940s before moving to Jakarta in 1949.
 Two years later she made her feature film debut in Untuk Sang Merah Putih.
 Over the next two decades she appeared in over seventy films, became recognized for her depictions of mothers, and received the Citra Award for Best Supporting Actress.
 Despite her productiveness, however, she sank into debt and committed suicide at the age of fifty-eight.
+She was the part of Classical Indonesian cinema.

 Biography

 Marlia Hardi was born in Magelang, Central Java, on 10 March 1926.
 She was of mixed Bugis and Javanese descent, through her father and mother, respectively.
 She received an elementary education at a Dutch-run school for indigenous Indonesians.
 By the 1940s she had become involved in the theatre, and married Hardjo Samidi.
 During the Indonesian National Revolution, while her husband was held by the returning Dutch colonial forces, Hardi eked out a living on her own.

 In late 1949 Hardi and her husband moved to Jakarta.
 Two years later she made her feature film debut in a bit role in the Produksi Film Negara (PFN; State Film Corporation)'s Untuk Sang Merah Putih.
 The following year she took a starring role in another PFN film, Si Pintjang, portraying an old woman; as she was only twenty-four, she was artificially aged with make-up.
 That same year she appeared as the lead love interest in Selamat Berdjuang, Masku!, a Djakarta Film production.
 Hardi completed four other films in 1951.

 Over the next decade Hardi appeared in more than a dozen films, often in mother roles, for a number of companies, including Perfini's Terimalah Laguku (1952) and Tjambuk Api (1958), Gabungan Artis Film's Pulang (1952), Bintang Surabaja's Pelarian dari Pagar Besi (1951), and Kino Drama Atelier's Gadis Olahraga (1951).
 She also started a short-lived company, Budaya Film (literally 'Culture Film'), which had a single production: Uang Palsu (1955), directed by Hasan Basry R.M.
 By April 1955 she and Samidi, who was working as an employee of the censorship bureau, had two children: Hartati and Pradjono.